Net Debt Calculator

 How to analyze net debt

 The best way to analyze the net debt calculator results is by building up a trend over the years and comparing it to other financial metrics like:

-Net debt compared to profits: The debt to income ratio relates how much profit the company is making compared to the debt it's taking on.
+Net debt compared to profits: The debt to income ratio relates to how much profit the company is making compared to the debt it's taking on.
 Notice that debt can help the company grow, but managers have to use it efficiently.

-Debt service coverage: The debt service coverage ratio indicates how much of EBITDA the company can use to make the every-year interest and principal payments.
+Debt service coverage: The debt service coverage ratio calculator indicates how much of EBITDA the company can use to make the every-year interest and principal payments.
 We recommend a value of 2 at least.

-Debt to assets: The debt to asset ratio shows how much debt the company used for funding the acquisition of the assets.
+Debt to assets: The debt to asset ratio calculator shows how much debt the company used for funding the acquisition of the assets.
 We recommend a value of no more than 80%.

 Cash flow to debt ratio: Free cash flow represents the money left for paying dividends, buying back stocks, other business acquisitions, and debt repayments.
 With this ratio, you will find out how the cash flow stands against the company's debt.

 As a numerical value, the best net debt is the negative one.
 In that case, if the company decides to pay all its debt with its most liquid assets, it could do it.
 It shows an excellent financial position.
 Besides, if only the financial net debt is negative, it still indicates business strength against bankruptcy.

 What is a good net debt to EBITDA ratio?